kevinctofel/excellent_stream/src/posts/2025-mid-year-update.md

 ## Less is definitely more... for me

-{% imageplaceholder "./src/assets/images/blog/living.jpeg", "New living room sofa and TV stand" %}

-My apartment is fanstastic and moving in gave me a chance to determine what I truly need.
+My apartment is fantastic and moving in gave me a chance to determine what I truly need.
 Out of the furniture and things I took from the house, I decided to take:

 - My 20 year old leather recliner and an end table I use next to it
 - The mattress I've been sleeping on; no bed frame as I don't want/need one.